Volunteer and Intern in Cambodia

 However, Cambodia offers far more than ancient temples.
 You can go trekking in the jungles, snorkelling, and dolphin watching in the seas surrounding Sihanoukville, or take in the sunset at a local beach restaurant.

 Travelling to the neighbouring countries is easy.
-You can follow the well-trodden tourist trail into Thailand, but border crossings are also accessible into Laos and Vietnam.
+You can follow the well-trodden tourist trail into Thailand, but border crossings are also accessible into Vietnam.
 Your travel options are endless.